TownLake/blog-samrhea-legacy/content/posts/2023/2023-12-16-phone-tool/index.md

 |Music|Apple Music|16|
 |Camera|Camera|15|

 I am deliberately excluding a few applications.
 I am not counting my screen time when I use the Map.
 I don't have CarPlay in my car so I use a MagSafe mount to navigate which skews the data.
-I also am, oddly, going to ignore video streaming applications like Apple TV or Netflix - I only watch videos on my phone when I'm on the treadmill or bike at the gym.
+I also am, oddly, going to ignore video streaming applications like Apple TV or Netflix - I only watch videos on my phone when I'm on the treadmill or the bike at the gym.
 Also, NYTimes is broken out from News because I mostly use the NYTimes app for the daily crossword.
+I get my actual news by reading the physical edition of _The Economist_ each week.

 Other obvious things seem missing.
-I tend to use my work calendar (and work phone) for most scheduling.
+I tend to use my work calendar (and work phone) for most scheduling so that isn't represented here.
 And as I've talked about [in the past](https://blog.samrhea.com/posts/2023/kindle), I use my Kindle for reading.
 I'm also ignoring the kinds of "utility tool" apps that I need on my phone but only break out in very specific circumstances (things like United for air travel or Estacionar for parking).

 ## What makes my phone a tool?

 My iPhone is still the most important device in my life - distractions and all.
-I spend time that I find worthwhile doing the following things.
+I'm going to add a column to indicate whether or not I think a given activity is productive.
+I'll mark it with a hammer and wrench emoji.

 | Activity | App | Time Spent | Use Case |
 |---|---|---|---|